withastro/astro/packages/integrations/cloudflare/README.md

 An SSR adapter for use with Cloudflare Pages Functions targets.
 Write your code in Astro/Javascript and deploy to Cloudflare Pages.

+Learn how to deploy your Astro site in our [Cloudflare Pages deployment guide](https://docs.astro.build/en/guides/deploy/cloudflare/).

 In your `astro.config.mjs` use:

 ```js